-No matter what you are advertising or what keyword research strategy you are going to use, most of you time searching for new PPC keywords will be spent in Google Keyword Planner.
+No matter what you’re advertising or what keyword research strategy you’re going to use, most of your time searching for new PPC keywords will be spent in Google Keyword Planner.

-Google Keyword planner gives you everything that you need to make informed decisions, such as search volumes, average cost per click and level of competition so you can make accurate projections.
+Google Keyword Planner gives you everything you need to make informed decisions, such as search volumes, average cost per click, and level of competition, so that you’re able to make accurate projections.

 Where to find Google Keyword Planner

-Google Keyword planner is accesable through your Adwords account.
+Google Keyword Planner is accessible through your Adwords account.

 You will then be presented with the 5 different tools that Google Keyword Planner offers.